Phnom Penh in 3 Days

 Phnom Penh

 We travelled to Phnom Penh with Giant Ibis.
 They offer 3-4 buses a day departing in the morning, or late evening for the overnight service.
 It’s quite a long journey; the 200 mile trip took us 6-7 hours each way including all the stops.
-Tickets cost $17.
-This includes a complimentary pick up from certain hotels.
+Tickets cost $17 during the day, or $19 for the night bus.
+This price includes complimentary pick up from certain hotels.

-We stayed close to Royal Palace and National museum, so visited those on foot.
+We stayed close to Royal Palace and National Museum, so visited those on foot.
 For the other destinations, we hired a taxi for a half day and the driver took us the The Killing Fields and Genocide Museum and waited for us.
-There are cheaper alternatives (the hop on hop off half day tour costs $15) , but there were three of and it was hot, so we opted for a taxi.
+There are cheaper alternatives (the hop on hop off half day tour costs $15) , but as there were three of us, we opted for a taxi.

 Walk along the Mekong